pmcteixeira/book-notes/books/http-the-definitive-guide/http-the-definitive-guide.markdown

 #### Secure Transport Setup

 In HTTPS, the client first opens a connection to port 443 (the default port for secure HTTP) on the web server.
-Once the TCP connection is established, the client and server initialize the SSL layer, negotiating cryptography parameters and exchang- ing keys.
-When the handshake completes, the SSL initialization is done, and the cli- ent can send request messages to the security layer.
+Once the TCP connection is established, the client and server initialize the SSL layer, negotiating cryptography parameters and exchanging keys.
+When the handshake completes, the SSL initialization is done, and the client can send request messages to the security layer.
 These messages are encrypted before being sent to TCP.

 #### SSL Handshake